 Wrapper: Mexican San Andres

-If You Like That, You Might Like This: Unique ice cream flavors with plenty of toppings.
+If You Like That, You Might Like This: Komodo Dragons.

 Purchase Recommendation to a Friend: Fiver.

 If You Like That, You Might Like This: Sour bitterness.
 Or warm weather.
 It's a bit unclear.

-If You Like That, You Might Like This: Winning at whatever is on the table during family game night.
+If You Like That, You Might Like This: Short smokes that don’t disappoint.

 Participants in this blind review were completely unaware of the cigar they were evaluating until all submissions were received and processed.
 Each participant was asked to answer a summary paragraph, an if/than statement, a pairing suggestion, and a purchase suggestion.
 Cigars were provided by Small Batch with only the expectations of candid responses.
 All pictures, information, and formatting were completed by a Coordinator outside of the reviewing process.